emrgnt-cmplxty/automata/automata/docs/core/agent/agent_field.rst

 ``AgentField`` is an enumeration class representing the fields of an agent in the Automata ecosystem.
-It is primarily used to work with and organize the information required to initialize and manage agents.
+It is primarily used to work with and organize the information required to initialize and manage providers.

 Overview
 --------